-Respect for Sendai's history, culture, and city character
+Respect for Sendai's history, culture, and city character\

-Welcoming diverse talent, including the admission of Japan's first female students to the university, along with extensive public and private efforts in women's education, and opening the doors to international students, has laid the foundation for Sendai as an academic city.
-A culture of respect for diversity and the proactive engagement of the local community have been passed down in the city, exemplified in the country's first accessible city planning and collaborative disaster risk reduction efforts involving diverse groups.
-Sendai will honor the city's character, including its history, culture, and legacy of civic engagement, transforming these aspects into a driving force to promote the creation of a diverse and inclusive city.
+Nelcoming diverse talent, including the admission of Japan's first female students in university, along with extensive public and private efforts in women's education and opening the doors to international students, has laid the foundation for Sendai as an academic city.
+A culture of respect for diversity and the proactive engagement of the local community have been passed down in the city, exemplified in the country's first barrier-free\ city planning and collaborative disaster risk reduction efforts involving diverse groups.
+Sendai will honor the city character\, including its history, culture, and legacy of civic engagement\, transforming them into a driving force to promote the creation of a diverse and inclusive city.